fable-compiler/Fable.I18Next/README.md

 </Project>
 ```

-Create a `translations.js` file like the following:
+Create a `translations.json` file like the following:

 ```
-const translations = {
+{
-    de: {
+    "de": {
-        translation: {
+        "translation": {
-            MyKey: 'Das ist ein deutscher Text',
+            "MyKey": "Das ist ein deutscher Text",
         },
     },
-    en: {
+    "en": {
-        translation: {
+        "translation": {
-            MyKey: 'This is a english text',
+        "MyKey": "This is a english text",
-        },
-    },
-};

-export default translations;
+        }
+    }
+}
 ```

 Hook in Fable.I18Next in you App.fs: